-Although the rest of the Keys are known for outdoor activities, Key West has something of a city feel.
-Few open spaces remain, as promoters continue to churn out restaurants, galleries, shops, and museums to interpret the city's intriguing past.
 As a tourist destination, Key West has a lot to sell—an average temperature of 79°F, 19th-century architecture, and a laid-back lifestyle.
 Yet much has been lost to those eager for a buck.
-Duval Street looks like a miniature Las Vegas lined with garish signs for T-shirt shops and tour-company offices.
+Duval Street is starting to resemble a shopping mall with name-brand storefronts, garish T-shirt shops, and tattoo shops with sidewalk views of the inked action.
 Cruise ships dwarf the town's skyline and fill the streets with day-trippers gawking at the hippies with dogs in their bike baskets, gay couples walking down the street holding hands, and the oddball lot of locals, some of whom bark louder than the dogs.